hikogui/hikogui/docs/preferences.md

 _key_           | Show current value
 !_key_          | Set a value to its default

-The order of operations are:
+The order of operations is:

  1. Load application preferences
  2. Handle all arguments left-to-right